f500/ansible-php_fpm_cli/README.md

 Requirements
 ------------

-None, but this role is only usefull when you use the PHP FPM.
+None (as this role will only install `php-fpm-cli` and `libfcgi`).

+To be able to do anything with the `php-fpm-cli` tool, you will need PHP FPM up and running.

 Role Variables